 Internet connectivity is not required to use the Segmentation Templates.
-When you are connecting to the PCE web console from a device that does not have internet connectivity, you must access the Illumio Support portal from another device that has internet connectivity and download the templates locally to that device before you can use them.
+However, Illumio stores them on the Illumio Support portal.
+When you are connecting to the PCE web console from a device that does not have internet connectivity, you can retrieve the templates using another device (which has internet connectivity), then manually upload then to the PCE web console so that you can install or update them.